ggarra13/mrv2/docs/sphinx/en/python_api/plug-ins-system.rst

             print("Hello from a python plugin")

 	"""
-	This function creates a new Menu called Menu with two entries.
+	This function creates a new menu called Menu with two entries.
 	One called Hello with a divider line that calls the self.hello method and one called Play that triggers playback of the current clip.
 	"""